rugk/borg-cron-helper/README.md

 * passphrase can be protected better, because it's saved in an external file
 * pruning after the backup
 * script to dump databases before backing up
+* privilege-separation (login scripts can have higher privilege than backup process)
 * tested in production (but no guarantees, use at your own risk! 😉)
 * more to come…